ait-cs-IaaS/koord2ool/README.md

 There is a [Dockerfile](Dockerfile) that can be built and deployed, which is automatically packaged as a Container Image via a CI/CD pipeline, specifically a [GitHub Action](.github/workflows/cicd.yaml).
 The resulting artifact is then published to the GitHub Container Registry: `docker pull ghcr.io/ait-cs-iaas/koord2ool:latest`

-### Build via Docker

-There are two [Build arguments](https://docs.docker.com/build/guide/build-args/) that can be set while building the Docker Image.
+## Configuration

+There are two environment variables to configure koord2ool:

 * `LIMESURVEY_RPC_API`
 To set the default Limesurvey Backend URI, which can be overriden during container startup
 * `BASE_URI`
 To set the a Base URI differnt from `/` under which koord2ool will be reachable (e.g. behind a reverse proxy).

+These two variables can also be used as [Build arguments](https://docs.docker.com/build/guide/build-args/) while building the Docker Image.

+### Build via Docker

 **Example**
 ```